swcarpentry/git-novice/11-licensing.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Importance of adding licensing and citation information to a project repository
+> *   Explain why adding licensing and citation information to a project repository is important.
-> *   Choosing a proper license
+> *   Choose a proper license.
-> *   Differences in licensing and social expectations
+> *   Explain differences in licensing and social expectations.

 When a repository with source code, a manuscript or other creative works becomes public, it should include a